 As a Church School we celebrate a collective act of worship every day.
-We are very proud of our Worship which takes place in the hall.
+We are very proud of our Worship which takes place in the hall for one class and is virtually streamed to the other classes.
 We have a small altar, light candles, sign the Trinity, say prayers and sing a hymn or song together.
-All classes have a chance to present a worship and parishioners and visiting ministers regularly lead our collective worship.
+All classes have a chance to present a worship and our vicar Rev David and his wife Lorraine, parishioners and other ministers regularly lead our collective worship.
 We welcome parents and families in to share our FRIDAY FAMILY WORSHIP every Friday morning at 9.00am.
-Some of our parents and parishioners also serve refreshments afterwards.
+(This is on hold at the moment due to current Government guidance but we are holding virtual Celebration Worships each Friday and these are recorded and shared below) Some of our parents and parishioners also serve refreshments afterwards.

 At the beginning of each Worship we say and sign the trinity and light three candles.
 In the name of the Father, in the name of the son and in the name of the Holy Spirit.